tip-org/tools-paper/paper.md

 ```

 This works when `match` expressions are only in the right hand side of an
 branch or the top level of a function.
-To be able to use this pass, we first
+To set this up, we first
 run another of our transformations that commutes `match` expressions "upwards"
 in function definitions.
-If the problem is given using if-then-else expressions,
+Additionally, if the problem is given using if-then-else
-another transformations in the toolbox transforms it back into efficient
+expressions, another transformations in the toolbox changes them into efficient
 `match` expressions.

 ## Applying structural induction